 Tickets: 3-Day General Admission $200+$33.83 service fee

 Not nearly as large or as popular as Lollapalooza, Pitchfork still manages to draw enthusiastic crowds.
-After all, it’s in the height of summer and it’s also among the country’s most affordable summer music festivals.
+After all, it’s in the heart of summer, among the country’s most affordable summer music festivals.
 Although this may be true, Pitchfork kicks off less than two weeks before the larger-scale Lollapalooza.
-Either way, Pitchfork will host great musical acts, like The National, Mitski and The Roots.
-Additional artists to look for are Spiritualized, Toro y Moi and Japanese Breakfast, who has a very busy summer schedule.
+Either way, Pitchfork will host great musical acts, like The National, Mitski, and The Roots.
+Additional artists to look for are Spiritualized, Toro y Moi, and Japanese Breakfast, which have a hectic summer schedule.
 If you go, take in the beauty of Union Park while also enjoying the gourmet food, arts and crafts.
 The park is easily accessible via the Chicago L at the Ashland station.

 Rolling Loud